vaclavdem/python_task/README.md

 Rules of input:
 The user guarantees that the room ID will be the same as the ID in the room name.
-The user also guarantees that in different input files, with the same user ID, we will be talking about the same person, but the ID of the room where he live may differ.
+The user also guarantees that in different input files, with the same student ID, we will be talking about the same person, but the ID of the room where he live may differ.